ceford/cefjdemos-data-jdm-help-en/articles/smart-search/smart-search-search-filters.md

 ## Description

-This page shows the search filters currently available for use in Smart Search.
+The *Smart Search: Search Filters* page shows the search filters currently available for use in Smart Search.
 For example, you could define a filter to list Articles by a specific Author.
 You can then select that filter in a Menu item or Module to search for words or phrases only in Articles by that Author.

 ### Common Elements